cometkim/advent-of-code-2020/README.md

-# adventofcode2020
+# Advent of Code 2020

-Solutions for Advent of Code 2020
+Advent of Code 2020 solutions written in Reason